github-education-resources/graduation/chayan-chawra/chayan.md

 name: Chayan Chawra
 institution: Udemy
 profile_pic: chayan.png
-quote: Be bold, be courageous, be your best.
+quote: Be bold be courageous be your best
 github_user: chayan-chawra
 ---